Ascent of White Hill on 1994-09-19

 | Location:||Canada-Nova Scotia|

-Ascent Trip ReportThis day I covered more miles entirely by foot than on any other day in my entire life--over 27 miles.
+Ascent Trip ReportThis day I covered more miles entirely by foot than on any other day in my entire life--almost 28 miles.
 I could claim I "did a marathon", but since I didn't run a single step that is a pretty silly claim.

 I left the Lake of the Islands trailhead at 7:00 AM and hiked the wide and easy trail as it first went uphill on a gentle grade and then travelled a total of 8 miles to a spot before its namesake lake.
 This trail was well maintained and made for fast travel.

-At a junction before the lake (which I never saw) I turned left on an unsigned fire road.
+At a junction I turned left on an unsigned fire road, before reaching the Lake of the Islands (unseen ahead) .
 This "road" was often overgrown and boggy but still provided relatively easy going.
 There was a warden cabin on the left, overlooking swampy Tipover Lake, at about 2.8 km after leaving the Lake of the Islands trail.
 The road got progressively more muddy and overgrown as it continued southwest, and two brook crossings were thick with vegetation and difficult to plow through.

 I reached a 4-way junction of fire roads at about 6.3 km from the Lake of the Island Trail (19 km from the trailhead).
 Here I turned right, heading NNW and then west, the terrain now mostly open moorland with low bushes on a good, dry fire road.
 At a point north of the summit of White Hill I headed south on only extended bushwhacking of the trip.
 The bushes were dry and sparse in the fall, and about chest-to-head high, so overall it wasn't too bad--it got better the further from the road I got.
 After about 1 km of pretty gentle uphill I found the summit area, the high point of Nova Scotia.